jeremymarc/JmABBundle/Resources/doc/index.md

 When the doctrine cache is reset, the twig template will be automatically refresh (it's based on the Template's updatedAt value).

-### Step 4 : Admin Generator

-If you are using SonataAdminBundle, the Bundle is coming with the configuration files to manage your Templates.